-- It sometimes can be used as the main (primary) treatment.
-Patients with small nasal cavity tumors can often be cured with radiation alone with less change in their facial appearance than if they had surgery.
-Patients whose general health is too poor for surgery may receive radiation therapy as their only treatment.
+- As the main (primary) treatment.
+People with small nasal cavity tumors can often be cured with radiation alone with less change in their facial appearance than if they had surgery.
+People whose general health is too poor for surgery may also receive radiation therapy as their only treatment.

-- Often, radiation therapy will be used after surgery to try to kill any small areas of cancer that were not seen but may remain.
+- After surgery to try to kill any small areas of cancer that were not seen but may remain.
 This is called adjuvant treatment.

-- Radiation therapy may be given before surgery to try to shrink the tumor so it is easier to remove.
+- Before surgery to try to shrink the tumor so it is easier to remove.
 This is called neoadjuvant treatment.

-- Radiation therapy can be used to help with symptoms like pain, bleeding, and trouble swallowing.
+- To help with symptoms like pain, bleeding, and trouble swallowing.
 This is known as palliative treatment.

-- Radiation can be used when the cancer has spread to the brain or spinal cord.
+- When the cancer has spread to the brain or spinal cord.